atlanhq/camelot/docs/user/install.rst

 Using conda
 -----------

-The easiest way to install Camelot is to install it with `conda`_, which is the package manager that the `Anaconda`_ distribution is built upon.
+The easiest way to install Camelot is to install it with `conda`_, which is a package manager and environment management system for the `Anaconda`_ distribution.
 ::

     $ conda install -c conda-forge camelot-py